jakebailey/pprof-it/README.md

 $ node --require pprof-it $(yarn bin <executable name>)
 ```

+The `NODE_OPTIONS` environment variable may be used to pass `--require`, but
+is not recommended as more than one process may emit profiles.

 By default, `pprof-it` will produce both heap and time profiles and
 write them to the current directory.